George Barnett: Later life and death

 Barnett was relieved as Commandant of the Marine Corps on 30 June 1920, by order of Secretary of the Navy Josephus Daniels and resumed his permanent rank as Brigadier General.
 On 5 March 1921, he was given the regular rank of Major General.
 He spent the remaining years of his active service as Commanding General of the Department of the Pacific.

-Barnett retired on 9 December 1923, having reached the statutory age limit of sixty-four years.
-He died on 27 April 1930 in Washington, D.C., and was buried in the Arlington National Cemetery.
+Barnett retired on 9 December 1923, having reached the statutory age limit of 64 years.
+He died on 27 April 1930 in Washington, D.C., and was buried at Arlington National Cemetery.

 Personal life

+Barnett was the nephew of John Benton Callis.
 Barnett is related to the military strategist Thomas P.M.
 Barnett (first cousin thrice removed).
 General Barnett's wife, Lelia (Montague) Gordon, was the first cousin of Alice (Montague) Warfield, the mother of Bessie Wallis Warfield, later Wallis, Duchess of Windsor, and sister-in-law to Captain Henry C. Mustin.
 His stepson, Basil Gordon (father of Basil Gordon), also served in the United States Marine Corps.